Back

 Fun fact: it took me less time to go to Amsterdam and drink beer with the client than to gird myself to write these memoirs 🙂 Can’t go to Amsterdam now, so check it out!

-Well, here comes the story.
+Here comes the story.

-At that time most of our clients were finding us on Upwork, a freelance marketplace.
+At that time, most of our clients were finding us on Upwork, a freelance marketplace.
 This is the platform where you can find contractors for any type of work.
 Some of them are more expensive, others are less — choose what works for you and get it started.

 Working with a ‘finished’ design

-At the time when Domien approached our company, he already had a finished design.
+At the time, when Domien approached our company, he already had a finished design.
 To be more precise, he had 300 random screens that we should stick together to build a working product.

 We analyzed all the screens and decided to focus on 100 particular screens.
 To stay within the budget and create something functioning, we agreed to follow the MVP approach — implement only the necessary features.
-The most necessary things for the marketplace development project were: a session manager (storage of photos categorized by clients), a payment gateway, and a mobile app.
+The most important things for the marketplace development project were a session manager (storage of photos categorized by clients), a payment gateway, and a mobile app.
 We agreed to add bonus features only if they fit the budget — for example, we could easily put off the blog and the notifications until the next release.

 What is Daiokan

-marketplace for photographers developmentIt’s a marketplace that helps photographers and their clients find each other
+It’s a marketplace that helps photographers and their clients find each other

 How it works: